-Without any doubt we can say that people, especially women, of all folks, are concerned very much about protecting their beauty.
-Branded cosmetics have already replaced the ancient beauty aids which were mainly natural ingredients.
-Most of the cosmetic companies claim that their products are made from pure organic natural ingredients.
-Hence no other testimonies are needed for the present relevance of the beauty secrets of the Egyptian queen Cleopatra, who lived centuries ago.
-In our busy world of hectic work, we might be ready to skip a meal, but are not willing for a compromise regarding beauty caring.
-Truly most of us depend on easily available ready to use cosmetics.
-Like people from any other part of the world, the beauty concepts of the people of Kerala have also changed a lot.
-But remember that the beauty tips followed by our grandmas years ago, with easily available ingredients in our kitchens, were equally effective .
+Without any doubt we can say that people, especially women, of all folks, are concerned very much about protecting their beauty, and the branded cosmetics have already replaced the ancient beauty aids which were mainly natural ingredients.
+Most of the cosmetic companies claim that their products are made from pure organic natural ingredients, and no other testimonies are needed for the present relevance of the beauty secrets of the Egyptian queen Cleopatra, who lived centuries ago.
+In our busy world of hectic work, we might be ready to skip a meal, but are not willing for a compromise regarding beauty caring, and most of us depend on easily available ready to use cosmetics.
+Like people from any other part of the world, the beauty concepts of the people of Kerala have also changed a lot, but remember that the beauty tips followed by our grandmas years ago, with easily available ingredients in our kitchens, were equally effective .

 Being medium complexioned, the women of Kerala are more concerned about skin care, and to a certain extent, still adhere to some of Grandma’s secrets, though a large number of beauty products are available in markets.
 One of the widely used ingredients for skin care is the Wild Turmeric, ( botanical name: Curcuma aromatica ) a tuber in the turmeric family, which is not used for culinary purposes.
 Well dried and powdered tuber of the plant mixed with fresh milk cream, makes an ideal face pack, and a positive result is guaranteed for retaining colour and texture of the skin.
 For different skin types, milk cream can be replaced by honey, yoghurt, skimmed milk etc. for better results.

 Those who aspire a healthy hair and glowing skin, should not forget that a balanced diet, enriched with veggies and proteins, is equally important as any kind of external caring.